-People who could not survive during the famine went to live in a workhouse, or faced death.
+People, who could not survive during the famine went to live in a workhouse, or faced death.
 This workhouse was owned by the McCarthy’s of Sugreana.
-It could accommodate up to 800.
-It began as a lodge, which was converted from 1842-1845.
-It opened for inmates on 19th August 1944, but took in its first inmates over a year later, due to a delay in the setting of rates.
-Daniel O Connell and the Choctaw Indian relief fund donated to the buildings conversion.
-It had an hospital and fever ward, staff room a chapel, school, wash house and soup kitchen.
+It could accommodate up to 800 people and began as a lodge, which was converted in 1842 to 1845.
+It opened for inmates on 17th, October 1846, but took in its first inmates over a year later, due to a delay in the setting of rates.
+Daniel O’ Connell and the Choctaw Indian relief fund donated to the buildings conversion.
+It had an hospital & fever ward, staff room a chapel, school, wash house and soup kitchen.
 Most inmates are buried in Sugreana Graveyard.
-The building fell into disuse in 1921 with the remaining inmates taken to Killarney.
-The building was sold in 1923.
+This workhouse fell into disuse in 1921 with the remaining inmates were transferred by horse & cart to Killarney and the building was sold in 1923.

 Walking along the Kerry way you will see a number of circular enclosures of varying size with concentric ditches.
 Many of these enclosures fall into the broad category of Ringfort.
 Ringforts are circular sites that were mostly built during the Bronze age up to about the year 1000.
 They are found throughout Northern Europe.
 Ringforts come in many sizes and may be made of stone or earth.
 Earthen ringforts would have been marked by a bank and ditch, often with a stake-wall.
 Both stone and earthen ringforts would generally have had at least one building inside.